jakepurple13/OtakuWorld/README.md

 - Push and create a new PR
 - Add me (@jakepurple13) as a reviewer

+Disclaimer: I am not affiliated with Tachiyomi app or any fork hosted on GitHub.

 [//]: # (Reference Links)
   [aa]: <https://www.androidauthority.com/sideloading-apps-on-android-tv-1189896/>